Cry-Baby of the Week: A Babysitter Allegedly Set Fire to a House Because She Didn't Like Some Kids

 The ex-boyfriend of Philip’s sister was also charged for uploading a second copy of the film to the internet.
 He was sentenced to 120 hours of community service.

-The Federation Against Copyright Theft, which is a UK-based trade organization that fights piracy, claims that Universal Pictures lost out on “millions of pounds” due to Philip’s upload.
+The Federation Against Copyright Theft, which is a UK-based trade organisation that fights piracy, claims that Universal Pictures lost out on “millions of pounds” due to Philip’s upload.

 It is unclear how the makers of Fast & Furious 6 are going to cope with this massive financial loss.